 or a roommate will be housed as space becomes available at the end of the entire housing selection process.

-The Office of Residence Life also provides students access to a “Group Roommate Search Sheet”.
+The Office of Residential & First-Year Programs also provides students access to a “Group Roommate Search Sheet”.
 This form is used for students looking to find additional

 people to fill an apartment or suite.

 In order to effectively use these forms it is suggested that students check back frequently to review submitted forms.
-The Office of Residence Life
+The Office of Residential & First-Year Programs

 also recommends that students use the student digests to search for potential roommates/groups for housing.